fixie-ai/ultravox/README.md

 ### Demo

 See Ultravox in action via a [voice call](https://www.ai.town/characters/a90fcca3-53c0-4111-b30a-4984883a23ef) with an AI in our app, [ai.town](https://ai.town).
 (*Note: there's been a lot of traffic to our inference server and we've hit a few bugs.
-If the demo seems to be erroring out please check try again in a bit.*)
+If the demo seems to be erroring out please try again in a bit.*)

 ### Discord